-A- A check valve will prevent siphoning of smoke fluid through your pump which can lead to a lag time or “smoke dribble” when the smoke pump is switched OFF.
+A- A check valve will prevent siphoning of smoke fluid through your pump which can lead to smoke run-on when the smoke pump is switched OFF.
 A delay or lag time can then be experienced when switching the smoke ON again as your re-priming the line.
 Positioning a check valve just before the smoke nozzle will eliminate the lag time and provide more positive smoke switching at precise timing during your routine.

 Q- I’m setting up a twin cylinder setup and plumbing diagram shows multiple check valves.
 Why?

 A- A single check valve before a tee fitting or no check valve at all will allow venting through the straight portion of the tee fitting leading to each nozzle.
 Uneven exhaust back pressure or compression pressure between cylinders can cause a pressure differential or a venting action to force smoke fluid to the weaker cylinder.
 This can result in smoke run-on from one muffler or a loss of smoke line prime meaning slow smoke ON switching.
 Some smoke pumps advertise no check valve required- This is true for keeping the pump head primed, but this does not account for the inherent venting action of multiple nozzles when fed from a single supply line and tee fitting from the pump output.

 ** Equal lengths of smoke tubing after the tee fitting & through the check valves, continuing to the smoke nozzles is also very important in maintaining equal back pressure.